-Relationships in the commercial construction industry are very important, especially between general contractors and subcontractors.
-In most cases, general contractors subcontract out work to qualified construction workers to more quickly and successfully complete tasks.
+Relationships in the commercial construction industry are critical, especially between general contractors and subcontractors.
+In most cases, general contractors subcontract out work to qualified construction workers to more quickly and complete tasks.

 In turn, subcontractors rely on general contractors to provide them with work.